 House swapping is fantastic for you who want to live like locals on your terms.
 However, you will also want to ensure you won’t damage the house you’ve swapped.

-8. Swap Skills for Accommodation
+8. Swap Skills for Accommodation: Best for Volunteers

 Register for a work exchange site and volunteer in other countries in exchange for food and accommodation.

-Working for accommodation exchange programs is best for those of you who don’t mind volunteering your time and getting your hands dirty in exchange for food, housing, and cultural knowledge.
+Working for accommodation exchange programs is best for those of you who don’t mind volunteering your time.
+And getting your hands dirty in exchange for food, housing, and cultural knowledge.

-9. Overnight Public Transportation
+9. Overnight Public Transportation: Best for Exploring

 If you don’t mind sitting in one spot overnight without access to a shower or room to move around, you’ll probably like sleeping on public transportation that’s taking you somewhere overnight.

-Sleeping on public transportation overnight will be best for anyone who doesn’t mind staying in one spot for long hours and being confined to tight quarters while also being surrounded by others.
+Sleeping on public transportation overnight will be best for anyone who doesn’t mind staying in one spot for long hours and being confined to tight quarters.
+While also being surrounded by others.

 Timeshares are good for you who want to vacation at a specific spot each year.
 However, owning a timeshare can often come with high interest rates.
 Also, if you have a medical issue for some reason, you must continue paying for certain contracts’ costs.

-However, you may want to consider taking boating lessons before renting a floating home.
+Consider taking boating lessons before renting a floating home.
 While it’s not mandatory, it’ll help you with navigation.
-Conversely, you will want to research the laws in the specific city, country, and region you’re visiting.
+Also research the laws in the specific city, country, and region you’re visiting.